 He built a strong career development center for the exclusive use of Newhouse students, and he strengthened the school's alumni relations effort in part by building an active and prominent Newhouse Advisory Board, also new to the school.

-After stepping down as dean, he rejoined the faculty full-time for academic year 2009-2010 and regularly teaches COM 107, COM 505 and COM 507, as well as Issues in Arts Journalism.
+After stepping down as dean, he rejoined the faculty full-time and regularly teaches COM 107, COM 505 and COM 507, as well as Issues in Arts Journalism.

 Rubin has twice served as a Pulitzer Prize juror.
 He headed the Task Force on the Public's Right to Know for the Presidential Commission on the Accident at Three Mile Island Nuclear Power Plant, producing a detailed report on the flow of information during that accident.